-It is good to mention that all the Indian movies reviewed in Indivue have been seen through Western eyeglasses.
-That way much of the movie experience is based on translated English subtitles made by somebody else.
-This might also explain why some masterpieces in Hindi cinema do not ring the bell of the Finnish viewer.
+It is worth mentioning that all the Indian movies reviewed in INDIVUE have been seen through Western eyeglasses.
+That way much of the movie experience is based on translation and English subtitles made by somebody else.
+This might also explain why some masterpiece in Hindi cinema does not ring the bell of the Finnish viewer.
 And it goes vice versa as well, of course.

-It might be very interesting for an Indian to see, what do the Western people like in Bollywood.
+It might interesting for an Indian to see, what do Western people like in Bollywood.
+So here you go –

 Some ten years later I got to see another movie in an Indian movie theatre, and that was Shamitabh, a movie partially shot in Finland.

-But dvds and blurays have always been my number one because those movies had English subtitles in them.
+But dvds and blurays have always been my favourites because those movies had English subtitles in them.
+Very essential.
 Luckily nowadays it is easy to see Bollywood movies with English subtitles also through Apple and iTunes.

 About the actresses in Hindi cinema:

 Back in 2012 Indivue wrote an article Celebrating the 100 years of Bollywood movies.
-In that article there’s over 70 movies with English subtitles from one decade reviewed by Indivue, and nowadays this updated article comes with music, so do check it out and feel the rhythm!
+In that article there’s over 70 movies with English subtitles from one decade reviewed by Indivue.
+Nowadays this article is updated and comes with music, so do check it out and feel the rhythm!

 Indivue has been making this Travel Opus to Bollywood for over ten years.
-The latest updates are the safe links to Apple Music and iTunes -services, through which you can easily find Bollywood movies and music.
+The latest updates into it are the safe affiliate links to Apple Music and iTunes -services.
+Through them you can easily find Bollywood movies and music.
 (Apple and Apple Music are trademarks of Apple Inc., registered in the U.S. and other countries.)